digideskio/developer.fulcrumapp.com/_expressions/intro.md

 You must select a format for displaying the expression result.

-* **Text** - Use this for displaying text or unknown results.
+* **Text** - Use this for displaying text or unknown values.
-* **Number** - Use this only for displaying numeric results.
+* **Number** - Use this only for displaying numeric values.
-* **Date** - Use this for displaying formatted date results.
-The result should be in the following format: `YYYY-MM-DD`.
+* **Date** - Use this for displaying formatted date values.
+The value should be in the following format: `YYYY-MM-DD`.
-* **Currency** - Use this for displaying formatted currency results.
-The result should be a number and you'll need to select a specific currency.
+* **Currency** - Use this for displaying formatted currency values.
+The value should be a number and you'll need to select a specific currency.

 ## Debugging